sakulachi8/docs-ai-space/README.md

 ## AI-Powered File Chat Web App

-AI-Spaces integrates React, Redux Toolkit, and FastAPI to build an advanced platform for interacting with AI models.
+TripleAI integrates React, Redux Toolkit, and FastAPI to build an advanced platform for interacting with AI models.
 Users can input questions or upload documents to receive precise, AI-driven summaries, creating a seamless and intuitive experience for modern web applications.

 ## Project Industry